-Starting Your Own Sales Business
+How to Start Your Own Sales Business as an Entrepreneur

 There are many reasons why people choose a sales career.
 For some, their choices involve choosing a large or small sales company to work for.
 Others decide on which industry would best fit their needs and objectives.
 Still, others, find themselves in sales because they have no other choices and learn to love the freedom and income opportunities that a career in sales affords.

 But there are those who are confident in their sales skills and have a burning entrepreneurial spirit that would make working for anyone else intolerable.
 These are the sales entrepreneurs that rely solely on themselves, their passion and their ability to close sales.

 The Difference Between Being an Independent Rep and Owning Your Own Sales Business

 Independent sales reps are sales professionals who sell the products or services of a producer but are not considered employees of the company or companies for whom they sell.
 In effect, they are often considered 1099 employees.
 While very similar to Independent Sales Reps, Sales Entrepreneurs differ in what they sell and in the relationships they have with the producer of the product or service sold.